 Plants are often divided into two classes: those with coarse foliage (such as these hostas) and those with fine foliage (such as the Hakone grass in this photo).
-Put one type of plant next to the other and -- voila! -- you're a design genius.
+Put one type of plant next to the other and -- voila! -- you're a landscape design genius.

 Humans like patterns because they take the guesswork out of a scene.
 If we see a latticework trellis, our mind can assume that the hidden portions of the trellis have the same checkerboard pattern.
 In this regard, patterns give our brains a rest.
 That's why it's useful to maintain the same paving pattern all along a path.
 On the other hand, a bold pattern can draw attention to itself.
 The tightly controlled pattern of an herb knot garden turns a group of mundane little plants into a work of art.

 Informal balance is much harder to achieve than the mirror images of formal balance.
 For example, in this contemporary home several small container plants on the right side of the dividing line balance a single large shrub on the other side.
 With informal balance, you have much more flexibility because the dividing line (or "pivot point") can be anywhere in the scene.
-Think about how a see-saw works and you'll be on the right track.
+Think about how a see-saw works in your landscape design and you'll be on the right track.

 When all elements of a garden seem to come from the same personality or sensibility, you have achieved unity.
 This Asian-inspired meditation garden achieves unity.
 If you were to plop in a conga-line of pink plastic flamingos, the unity would be gone, replaced by levity -- which might be just what the gardener wanted!
 Don't worry too much about unity in your own garden.
 Your gut (or your neighbor) will likely tell you when something doesn't fit.